Acquisition, Disposition & Development

 Ms. Zhu is a CFA Level II candidate and holds LEED AP designation with BD+C specialty.
 Ms. Zhu holds a Master's Degree in Real Estate from Cornell University and a Bachelor's Degree in Construction Management from Tsinghua University, China.

-Bill Concannon is an Associate with Cove Property Group and is focused on the acquisition, asset management, and disposition of real estate assets.
+Bill Concannon is an Vice President with Cove Property Group and is focused on the acquisition, asset management, and disposition of real estate assets.

 Mr. Concannon began his career in corporate strategy consulting, working with industrial and commodity focused firms throughout the United States.
 Prior to joining Cove, Mr. Concannon worked in the US Real Estate Investments team at The Carlyle Group.
 Within Carlyle’s Opportunity Fund, he supported the entitlement, financing, development, lease-up, and sale of real estate assets throughout the Western United States.
 Mr. Concannon also focused on launching Carlyle’s Real Estate Core-Plus Investment Vehicle.